wayneminton/7dbs/postgres/README.md

 # pgcrypt

 * Once setup, what does a pgdump result in?

+Encrypted data.

-How are keys managed?
+* How are keys managed?

+Using the GPG / PGP client.
+Keys can be exported; public keys can be saved in the DB if that's helpful.